dirk/hivm/manual/instructions.md

 `arraynew A L`
 :  Create a new array in A with length of non-negative integer L ($zero is allowed).

+`arraylen B A`
+:  Get the length of A and store it in B as an integer.

 #### Structure operations

 `structset S K V`